TusharGoel13/TusharGoel13/README.md

 </div>

-## <div align="center">I am Tushar Goel, a backend and machine learning engineer from New Delhi ,India.</div>
+## I am Tushar Goel, a backend and machine learning engineer from New Delhi ,India.
-## <div align="center">I aim to develop products and explore technology driven by data, innovation and differentiation.</div>
+## I aim to develop products and explore technology driven by data, innovation and differentiation.

 - **🌍  I am  based in New Delhi, India**